IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    Network slices can be abstracted in various ways, depending on the specific requirements of the network slice customer.
 For instance, a customer might request a network slice with direct connectivity between pairs of Service Demarcation Points (SDPs).
-Within this network slice, each connection could be further supported by an end-to-end tunnel that follows a specific path defined in a customer intent topology, which the customer provides.
+Within this network slice, each connectivity construct could be further supported by an end-to-end tunnel that follows a specific path defined in a customer intent topology, which the customer provides.
 The resources associated with each link are immediately commissioned during the network slice configuration process.